MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/update-management.md

 The Updates pane displays a high-level overview of update management for your rooms with the following tabs:

 - **Updates**: Software or firmware updates that Managed Services is orchestrating through your organization.
-- **Rooms**: The Rooms tab provides a view of rooms and rings to which each belong.
+- **Rooms**: The Rooms tab provides a view of rooms and rings to which each room belongs.
-- **Rings**: The Rings tab show the rings of rooms for your organization.
+- **Rings**: The Rings tab shows the rings of rooms for your organization.

 ### Updates